May I fax my application to the School Food Service office?

 Yes.
 VPK students must qualify for free or reduced lunch benefits using the same criteria as any other student.

 Do I need to provide income information for my school-aged children?

-Either income or an “X” placed in the No Income box must be completed for each student listed on the application.
+Total income must be completed for all students listed on the application.